root-hunter/lenovo_bios/README.md

 repository and must be produced from a legitimately obtained Lenovo update.

 ## 1. Starting from the official Lenovo update

+Once the keyboard shortcuts had failed, the official update package became the only reliable way to answer whether the menu existed on this firmware family.
+The first objective was therefore to recover a form that could be inspected without modifying or flashing the laptop.

 The starting point was the official
 [Lenovo BIOS Update for Windows 10 (64-bit) — IdeaPad Gaming 3 15ARH05](https://support.lenovo.com/us/en/downloads/ds545103-bios-update-for-windows-10-64-bit-ideapad-gaming-3-15arh05)